TheRealAnonymous008/Thesis-Playground/README.md

  ## Immediate
 :white_check_mark: Agents have attributes that model humans in the population
 :white_check_mark: Agents can demand for particular goods based on their own needs
-- Agents can produce goods based on their own skill level
+:white_check_mark: Agents can produce goods based on their own skill level
 - Agents can collaborate to form particular firms which may specialize in a particular industry.

-## Future
 - Labor Market
 - Financial Market

+## Future
 - Banks and Money
 - Communication between Agents to share Public and Private Information
 - Trade